But there is more to do.

 Unequal access to care.
 Unequal access to health care in Brazil puts children living with cleft conditions at an even greater risk.
 With one doctor per 1,000 individuals, the North Region has the lowest number of medical providers.
 Brazilians living in the North Region also face the greatest disparity between availability of doctors in large and medium cities (2.5/1,000) compared to rural areas (0.4/1,000).

-To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high quality care.
-We build the needed capacity by harnessing the talent and resources that exist within the country, usually in the bigger cities (the hubs) to train providers in under-resourced areas (the spokes) where most patients lack access to care.
+To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high-quality care.
+We strengthen health system capacity by harnessing the talent and resources concentrated in larger cities, the hubs, to train providers in under-resourced areas, the spokes, where access to care is most limited.

 The spokes are located in Santarém, Porto Velho and Natal.